jcurlier/dirt/README.md

 ### Express

-This is an implementation of an Express server to retrieve registries and items.
+This is an implementation of an Express server to retrieve registries and items through the Dirt client.

 See [express](./express)